Burning mouth syndrome

 - Endocrine disorders, such as diabetes or hypothyroidism

 - Excessive mouth irritation which may result from over-brushing, use of abrasive toothpastes, over use of mouthwashes, or drinking too many acidic drinks

 - Psychological factors, such as anxiety, depression, or stress

 If the underlying cause of burning mouth syndrome is determined, treatment is aimed at the triggering factor(s).
 If no cause can be found, treatment can be challenging.
 The following are potential therapies for burning mouth syndrome; we strongly recommend that you work with your health care provider in determining which therapy is right for you.

-Avoid irritating substances like hot, spicy foods; mouthwashes that contain alcohol; and products high in acid, like citrus fruits and juices, as well as cinnamon or mint.
+- Avoid irritating substances like tobacco, hot or spicy foods, alcoholic beverages, mouthwashes that contain alcohol, and products high in acid, like citrus fruits and juices, as well as cinnamon or mint.

 Yes.
 The U.S. National Institutes of Health, through the National Library of Medicine, developed ClinicalTrials.gov to provide patients, family members, and members of the public with current information on clinical research studies.
 Currently, clinical trials are identified as enrolling individuals with burning mouth syndrome.
 To find these trials, click on the link above and use "burning mouth syndrome" as your search term.
 After you click on a study, review its "eligibility" criteria to determine its appropriateness.
 Use the study’s contact information to learn more.
 Check this site often for regular updates.